tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 https://sci-hub.se/https://www.cambridge.org/core/journals/religion-and-american-culture/article/abs/last-night-i-prayed-to-matthew-matthew-shepard-homosexuality-and-popular-martyrdom-in-contemporary-america/4F55D8B7130E1B5FDB7980025167B3DE p.121

-<mark>The “scarecrow” was Matthew Shepard, a twenty-one-year-old University of Wyoming student.
+<mark>The "scarecrow” was Matthew Shepard, a twenty-one-year-old University of Wyoming student.
 Small and slightly built, he stood only five-feet-two-inches tall and weighed some 105 pounds.
 Friends described him as a gentle person, passionately committed to human rights.
 Shepard was also bold, being openly gay in a conservative state.
 The night before, two Laramie roofers, pretending to be gay, had lured him out of a popular local bar.
-Driving Shepard to this spot a mile outside town, they stopped their truck and, turning to him, said: “Guess what?
+Driving Shepard to this spot a mile outside town, they stopped their truck and, turning to him, said: "Guess what?
 We’re not gay and you just got Jacked.”
 They then bludgeoned him beyond recognition with the butt of a .357 Magnum and lashed him to the crude wooden fence.<sup>2</sup></mark>

 </from>
 </compare>